wacii/ec/upcoming-events-2/index.md

 **WHAT'S NEXT:**

-**September, 2018:**  "
+**September, 2018:**

-Plot Problems"--**_Fantasy for the Throne_**, a reprint anthology featuring "one-sitting reads."
+"Plot Problems"--**_Fantasy for the Throne_**, a reprint anthology featuring "one-sitting reads."
 This story was originally published in the EMG Shorts column by Evil Girlfriend Media.
 It's also a prototype for an urban fantasy series I've got on the back burner.